similarweb/finala/README.md

 ### How To Use

-All the logic is contained inside [config.yaml](./config.yaml).
+All the configuration is contained inside [config.yaml](./config.yaml).
-1. Setup your Cloud provider (currently AWS only) credentials and accounts you want to analyze.
+1. Setup your Cloud provider accounts and credentials you would like to analyze.

 ```yaml
 providers: